Entropy4/Coursera-DL/1. Neural Networks and Deep Learning/README.md

 ## Coming Soon:
-  * Week 3 programming Assignments
+  * Week 3 Programming Assignments
-  * Week 4 programming Assignments
+  * Week 4 Programming Assignments

 _Note: There are no programming assignments in Week 1_